 Psychotherapy refers to the use of psychological methods of treatment to improve mental health conditions.
-Methods of psychotherapy offered include individuals, families, couples, and group therapy services.
+Methods of psychotherapy offered include individuals, families, and couples therapy services.

 Psychological Assessments for Bariatric and Spinal Cord Stimulator Device Clearance (Adults Only)

 Bariatric Clearance psychological assessment is required by most insurance companies to ensure that the individual seeking bariatric surgery do not have mental or behavioral disorders that may interfere with long-term weight loss success.

 Spinal Cord Stimulator psychological assessment is part of the process to evaluate the surgery candidate’s suitability and the likelihood of successful outcomes after surgery.
 The current literature suggests that psychological factors such as somatization, depression, anxiety, and poor coping are important predictors of poor outcome following SCS.